Skin can become blistered following a severe sunburn.

 If this person wore more than a watch, such as sunscreen, she would have not gotten a sunburn.

-Sunburn is caused by the skin’s reaction to ultraviolet light exposure.
-It appears as reddening and tenderness of the skin and usually occurs between 12 and 24 hours after the exposure.
-It can develop blisters and shedding of the outer layer of skin.
-Some oral medications used for other medical conditions, most commonly hydrochlorothiazide (a blood pressure medication) may make the skin more sensitive to sunburning.
+Sunburn is caused by the skin’s reaction to ultraviolet (UV) light exposure.
+It appears as reddening and tenderness of the skin and usually occurs within 4 hours after the UV exposure.
+Following sunburn, the skin may develop blisters or peeling of the outer layers of skin.
+Some oral medications used for other medical conditions, most commonly hydrochlorothiazide (a blood pressure medication), may make the skin more sensitive to sunburning.

 First Aid Guide

-• Further direct sun exposure should be avoided for a few days.
+• Avoid further direct sun exposure for at least a few days.

 • Cool water or cool milk soaks may help cool and soothe the affected areas.

-• Acetaminophen and ibuprofen can help decrease the redness and pain.
+• Acetaminophen and ibuprofen can help decrease redness and pain associated with sunburn.

 • Drink a lot of fluids.

 Do not attempt to break any blisters that may form; you can cover these with gauze if necessary.
-If any break on their own, a topical antibiotic ointment can be applied.
-A moisturizer can help with skin peeling afterward.
+If blisters break on their own, apply a topical antibiotic ointment to help avoid infection.
+In the case of peeling skin, applying a moisturizer can help ease peeling and itch.
 Avoid topical products that end in “-caine” as they can sometimes further irritate the skin.

 • Avoid direct sun in the middle of the day (10 AM to 3 PM).
-Remember: snow and water reflect light to the skin, and clouds still let a lot of light through, so you may still be exposed to ultraviolet light even on cloudy days.
+Snow and water reflect light to the skin, and clouds still let a lot of light through, so you are exposed to UV light even on cloudy days.

-• Use a hat with a wide brim.
-A baseball hat does not give much protection.
+• Wear a hat with a wide brim in the sun.
+A baseball hat does not provide as much protection.

 • Cover up with tightly woven clothing.
-Some manufacturers make specialty clothing with a high sun protection factor (SPF) rating, or you can purchase a special ingredient to be added to your washer that can “wash” SPF into your clothing.
+Some manufacturers make specialty clothing with an ultraviolet protection factor (UPF) rating.

-• Use sunscreen on all exposed skin areas, including the lips, before going outdoors.
-A broad spectrum (blocks UVB and UVA light), with an SPF of at least 30, is best.
-Apply generously 30 minutes before going outdoors, and reapply every 2 hours or after swimming or sweating a lot.
+• When outdoors, wear a broad-spectrum sunscreen (one that protects against UVA and UVB rays) of at least sun protection factor (SPF) 30 on all exposed skin areas, including the lips.
+Apply to the skin generously 30 minutes before going outdoors, and reapply every 2 hours or after swimming or sweating a lot.

 Treatments